Legal Research Assistant: Job Duties, Career Outlook, and Education Prerequisites

 The U.S. Bureau of Labor Statistics (BLS) reported that job opportunities for paralegals and legal assistants would increase by 12% over the 2018-2028 decade (www.bls.gov).
 This favorable employment growth for your profession may be due to employers seeking to lower costs by delegating tasks once performed by lawyers to you.
 Despite this growth, you may still have to compete as many qualified individuals contend for available positions.
 Most legal research assistant positions are offered through private law firms, and the BLS reported that the median yearly salary for paralegals and legal assistants was $50,940 as of May 2018.

 What Are My Education Prerequisites?

 Regardless of the training route that you take, you may want to make sure that your program is accredited by the American Bar Association, since that can give you an edge with potential employers.
 Upon graduation from a paralegal studies program, you may be eligible to take the National Association of Legal Assistants paralegal certification exam.
-After successfully passing the exam, you can maintain your certified paralegal certification by meeting 50 hours of continuing-education requirements over a period of five years (www.nala.org).
+After successfully passing the exam, you can maintain your certified paralegal status by meeting 50 hours of continuing-education requirements over a period of five years (www.nala.org).